UZBEKISTAN: Extremism charges against Samarkand Shia Muslim?

 The Religious Affairs Committee conducts the prior, compulsory state censorship of all "materials of religious content".
 It is illegal to distribute religious materials which have not undergone the Religious Affairs Committee censorship (see below).

 The case against Ibrahimov comes amid state hostility to Shia Muslims exercising their right to freedom of religion or belief.
 Officials pressured those who launched a petition in 2019 for 15 long-closed Shia mosques in Bukhara to be reopened.
-No Shia mosques have been allowed the compulsory state registration, without which it is illegal to meet for worship.
+Only four Shia mosques have been allowed the compulsory state registration, without which it is illegal to meet for worship.
 Officials demand that all mosques come under the state-controlled Spiritual Administration of Muslims, or Muftiate, though no law seems to require this (see below).

 In the north-western region of Karakalpakstan, hospital doctor and huamn rights defender Dr Alimardon Sultonov is seeking to overturn his conviction for seeking information about the prevalence of the coronavirus locally, and for posessing religious materials.
 His appeal at Karakalpakstan Supreme Court is set to resume on 29 December (see below).